TheDemopan/TheDemopan/README.md

 ## Hello!

-I'm currently a high school student.
+I'm currently a student at Rutgers University majoring in Computer Science.
 The repositories on my profile are personal projects that I have put some time into

 Read more about me on suyash.net